RapidataAI/human-use/README.md

 🤖 Human Use is the easiest way to connect your AI agents with human intelligence via the Rapidata API.

+## Hosted Version

+We now offer a hosted version of Human Use at [chat.rapidata.ai](https://chat.rapidata.ai/) - access all the features without setting up your own environment!

 ## Human Use in Action